nvu01/nvu01.github.io/featured_projects/_posts/2025-06-04-undervalued-stock-scanner.md

 Z-scores that go in the “wrong” direction (e.g. high P/E) are grayed out.
 Z-scores further from 0 (stronger deviations) are shaded in darker green for easy scanning.

-**6. Pie chart:** Visualizes how many stocks earned each possible score (0–5), giving a sense of the dataset's overall quality.
+**6. Score Distribution Pie Chart:** See how many stocks earned each possible score (0–5), giving a sense of the dataset's overall quality.

-**7. Summary Cards:** Quick-glance cards show a count of stocks per industry and the top 3 stocks for each metric (based on z-score), ideal for spotting individual leaders in P/FCF, P/B, ROE, ROA, A/E, and P/E.
+**7. Summary Cards:** Quick-glance cards show a count of stocks per industry and the top 3 stocks for each metric (based on z-score), ideal for spotting individual leaders in specific financial categories.

 **8. Metric Breakdown Table:** Scrollable table with detailed financial metrics for each stock.

-**9. Industry Averages Bar Charts:** The second page of the dashboard provides a high-level view of how financial fundamentals vary across sectors and industries.
-Users can use these bar charts to identify which industries are overhyped with lower profitability (ROE, ROA) but higher valuations (P/B, P/E, P/FCF).
+**9. Industry Bar Charts (Page 2):** Compare average fundamentals across sectors and industries to spot which industries are overhyped with lower profitability (ROE, ROA) but higher valuations (P/B, P/E, P/FCF).

-**10. Tooltips for Context:** Hover over the visuals to get deeper insight, including industry name, market cap, price, score and key financial metrics.
+**10. Tooltips for Context:** Hover over any visual to see context like industry name, market cap, price, score, and financials.

 ## Automating the Mess: Turning Chaos into Clean Data